coderTanisha22/Smart-Code-Autocomplete-Engine-DSA-Project/README.md

 ---
-## Educational Purpose
+## Purpose
-This project demonstrates the application of DSA in a real-world scenario — showing how core structures like tries, heaps, and caches can combine to form an intelligent system used in everyday developer tools.
+This project demonstrates the application of DSA in a real-world scenario - showing how core structures like tries, heaps, and caches can combine to form an intelligent system used in everyday developer tools.
 #test